Step 2: Customizе Calendar Layout & Filters

 Configure Display Settings

-Once you’ve picked a layout, you can tweak the Heading, Filters, Event Elements, and the visibility of Past Events:
+Once you’ve picked a layout, you can tweak the Heading, Event Elements, and the visibility of Past Events:

 Let’s go through what each setting does: